slightperturbation/sparks/Readme.markdown

 Note that you'll need to build the everything (ALL_BUILD) as Release before bulding the RelWithDebug target, as the Release version of the GLFW libraries are used for RelWithDebug.

+The path to the directory with webfiles is hard-coded in the mongoose.conf file.
+Change C:\src\sparks\www to the appropriate dir.

 ## Building - MacOSX ##

 Note:  MacOSX is only supported for testing, neither primary interface (zSpace nor TrakStar) is supported on OSX.
 Only out-of-source builds are supported.